KamilaBorowska/old-xfix.github.io/_posts/2013-09-16-two-dot-zero.md

 you most likely noticed I've refreshed the layout of this website.
 Well, the reason why I decided to go with this update, is that [it's a week since first Perl&nbsp;6 changes article](http://glitchmr.github.io/perl-6-changes-2012W37.html).
-It was exactly a year I was counting in previous three posts (I actually have done some mistake in counting by accident, I once had two duplicate 2013W35 articles, but this issue should be fixed now.
+It was exactly a year since I started Perl&nbsp;6 changes series.

 The new layout introduces pagination, the feature I was too lazy to ever implement.
 The pages were getting bigger, and it probably wasn't good